10 Fresh Foods That Taste Better GrilledArticle posted in: Diet & Nutrition

 There are two ways you can grill avocado (one of our favorite fresh foods!).
 Halve, seed, peel, slice and grill for two minutes per side.
 Or, grill avocado halves (cut-side-down) for two to three minutes.
 A light brushing of olive oil prevents sticking, which is very important for these soft fruits.
 (Yes, fruits.)
 Try them atop a fresh salad or fill the “boat” with fresh salsa.

-South Beach Reminder: One-half an avocado equals one healthy fat serving.
+South Beach Reminder: One-half an avocado equals one Healthy Fat serving.

 Ever had lemonade with grilled lemons?
 Try it once and we bet you’ll be hooked for life.
-Or how about grilled lemons with your fresh fish or shellfish?
+Or how about grilled lemons with your healthy fresh fish or shellfish?
 When you grill a lemon, the fruit softens and the juice drips out with the lightest squeeze.
 Simply halve a lemon, brush with a bit of oil and put it flesh-side-down on the grill for three to four minutes.
 Make a meal out of these unlikely accompaniments by serving a grilled pita bread.

-South Beach Reminder: Lemon juice is a free food on South Beach, but a whole lemon equals one fruit serving.
+South Beach Reminder: Lemon juice is a Free Food on South Beach, but a whole lemon equals one fruit serving.

 10. Bananas—With Chocolate!

 Ready for dessert?
 First, grab some foil.
 Second, slice a banana lengthwise or in small slices.
 Fill the cavity with sugar-free chocolate chips, or place the sliced bananas on a kebab stick.
 Place bananas on foil and throw on the grill for five to six minutes.
 You’ll have a gooey, warm dessert that tastes sinful but isn’t the least bit guilty.
 There’s nothing like grilled bananas for dessert.

-South Beach Reminder: One banana equals one fruit serving.
+South Beach Reminder: One banana equals one Fruit serving.